 the U.S. Customs House and Post Offices in New York, St. Louis, Kansas City, Buffalo, etc.

 the Railroad Station and the Board of Trade in Chicago

-the Washinton Monument and Federal Offices Buildings in the Capital
+the Washington Monument and Federal Offices Buildings in the Capital

 formed the foundation stone and the eight huge polished columns for the nave of The Cathedral of Saint John The Divine in NYC

-Pennsylvania Roalroad Station and the Masonic Temple in Philadelphia
+Pennsylvania Railroad Station and the Masonic Temple in Philadelphia

 other private mansions, monuments, bridges, and dams

-With the advent of structural steel and concrete as building materials the largest granite company closed in 1919.
+With the introduction of structural steel and concrete as building materials the largest granite company closed in 1919.
 The paving block industry continued until the late 1930s.

-The sea also has been of great importance to Vinalhaven's economy as the island has always been a major supplier of seafood to markets in Portland, Boston and New York; first as salted and dried fish, then canned lobster, canned fish, fish glue, cut and packed fresh fin fish, canned herring, fresh lobsters, scallops, shrip and sea urchins.
-During the 1800sand into the mid-1900s the island had a large fleet of fishing vessels, some bringing home catches of 10,000 lbs. or more
+The sea also has been of great importance to Vinalhaven's economy as the island has always been a major supplier of seafood to markets in Portland, Boston and New York; first as salted and dried fish, then canned lobster, canned fish, fish glue, cut and packed fresh fin fish, canned herring, fresh lobsters, scallops, shrimp and sea urchins.
+During the 1800s and into the mid-1900s the island had a large fleet of fishing vessels, some bringing home catches of 10,000 lbs. or more.

 Vinalhaven or Vinal Haven?